JAPANESE SISTER CITIES IN NH: NICHINAN AND NIHONMATSU

 In 2017 the new Mayor’s Blue Ribbon Committee on Sister Cities & Citizen Diplomacy also organized a Pen Pal Program between Portsmouth and Nichinan students, with help from Portsmouth High School and the Portsmouth Public Library.
 The first batch of 18 letters from Portsmouth traveled back to Nichinan with the delegation.

-Each year, Nichinan Gakuen organizes a bellringing ceremony with the Mayor of Nichinan to commemorate Portsmouth Peace Treaty Day.
+2020-2022: Exchange trips were suspended during the pandemic.
+But Nichinan Gakuen continued to organize an annual bellringing ceremony with the Mayor of Nichinan to commemorate Portsmouth Peace Treaty Day.